EngYork/ShockSoc.github.io/README.md

 # Workflow

 The workflow is triggered anytime an event is modified by an admin using the admin's OAuth token provided by GitHub (via the Firebase authentication flow).
 The token must contain the `repo` scope.
 Alternatively, the workflow can be triggered using the GitHub web interface.
+The administrator must be a member of the organisation and have admin rights to the website repo.

 # Adding administrators